DewGew/Domoticz-Google-Assistant/README.md

 Required:
 - public url
 - python >= 3.5
+- Make local deployment available trough HTTPS with valid certificate:
+  - Use ngrok for a secure SSL tunnel with valid public HTTPS URL
-- reverse proxy for establishing secure connection (if not using Ngrok)
+  - Configure reverse proxy with domain name and valid certificate using Lets Encrypt

 Domoticz-Google-Assistant delivers:
 - The oauth authorization and smarthome endpoint for the google assistant.